alvaroha1/sehnsucht/README.md

 Since it was an educational project supposed to be finish within a week, I wanted to  limit the scope in order to be able to finish everything on time.

+## Tech Stack
+* Angular - The frontend framework used
+* Express- The backend framework used
+* MySQL - The database used through MariaDB
+* IEX API – The main data source used.
+At the moment it does NOT require an API Key.

+## Screenshots
 ![landing page](https://github.com/alvaroha1/sehnsucht/blob/master/assets/screenshot1.JPG)
 ![adding stocks to our portfolio](https://github.com/alvaroha1/sehnsucht/blob/master/assets/screenshot2.JPG)
 ![reviewing our current investments](https://github.com/alvaroha1/sehnsucht/blob/master/assets/screenshot3.JPG)